 The Special Repertory Ensembles include:

-The Early Music Ensemble is an historically-oriented performance and study group led by members of the Newberry Consort, Ensemble-in-Residence at the University of Chicago.
-Participation in the group is open to anyone in the University community with music-reading experience; private lessons and coaching in voice and early instruments are available through the Newberry Consort, in conjunction with EME membership.
+The Early Music Ensemble is an historically-oriented performance and study group led by Craig Trompeter, Artistic Director of the Haymarket Opera Comopany.
 EME repertoire is drawn from 15th- to 17th-century sources, with special emphasis on historically-informed performance practices such as reading from original notation, improvisation, and ornamentation.
 The Early Music Ensemble also provides a forum for undergraduate majors and graduate students in Music who wish to explore musical traditions and repertories particular to their scholarly research.
-Collaborations with professional performers take place through the year, culminating in the Early Music Ensemble’s year-end spring concert.

 Middle East Music Ensemble • Wanees Zarour, Director